 Improved optical coupling, collimation and attenuation deliver more light to where to you want it.
 Efficient LEDs can be used without the typical losses from diffusion and materials losses.

 FLEx’s system uniformly distributes and color-mixes LED light before channeling it into the display area.
 This method creates more vivid colors and allows for color tuning.

 FLEx’s proprietary light mixing region can be curved away from the edge, eliminating the need for a frame to cover hot spots of traditional edge lighting.

-Our CTO, Dr. Tony Nichol, pulls out his whiteboard to show how FLEx technologies open up the opportunity for new and efficient lighting solutions that work with existing technologies in existing form factors, but open up the possibility to move beyond them as well.
+Our CTO, Dr. Tony Nichol, pulls out his whiteboard to show how FLEx technologies open up the opportunity for new and efficient light guide film solutions that work with existing technologies in existing form factors, but open up the possibility to move beyond them as well.

 CTO, Dr. Tony Nichol, explains how FLEx's light guide technology works and how it differs from traditional edge lighting techniques.